 Home insurance premiums creep higher in 2018

-After several years when prices were stable or even falling, the average price of combined buildings and contents insurance edged up in the second quarter of 2018.
+After several years when prices were stable or even falling, the average price of combined buildings and contents insurance edged up in the third quarter of 2018.

 Firms tend to reserve their best prices for new customers, which is why it’s always worth shopping around at every renewal.